hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - does require the <span style="color: #bb6600;">root certificate</span> installed
     - inspect secure HTTPS traffic
   - prerequisite to enable malware file scanning for the Secure Internet Gateway: <span style="color: #bb6600;">Enable Intelligent Proxy.</span>
+  - action to use Cisco Umbrella to prevent this activity for suspicious domains while allowing normal web traffic as an increase in malicious content downloads: <span style="color: #bb6600;">Configure the intelligent proxy.</span>

 - Umbrella - logging